[Original version May 2, 2017; updated April 11, 2019]

 - President Trump has also tweeted support for eight candidates shortly after either their campaign or an associated PAC spent money at a Trump property.
 He has only sent 53 tweeted endorsements for state or federal political candidates as of October 2018, meaning that 15% of these endorsements have been awarded to candidates after they patronized Trump properties.

 - The Romanian Consulate General in Chicago celebrated the country’s annual Great Union Day at the Trump International Hotel and Tower Chicago in November 2018.
 While it is not clear who paid for the event, the consulate was responsible for organizing it.
+The event had been held elsewhere the previous five years.

-- This year’s Debt Collection Forum, an annual trade show for the debt collection industry, will be held at the Trump International Hotel and Tower Chicago in April 2019.
+- The Debt Collection Forum, an annual trade show for the debt collection industry, will be held at the Trump International Hotel and Tower Chicago in April 2019.
 The event’s organizer has denied any intent to influence the Trump administration and said he chose the venue for its size, location, and “beautiful” appearance.

 - Trump’s Business Ties with Saudi Arabia: In addition to the hotel rentals by the Saudi government and affiliated individuals noted above, President Trump has a long history of lucrative financial dealings with Saudi Arabian partners, including those in or close to the Saudi government.
 For example, in 2015 Trump bragged on the campaign trail about the millions of dollars he had earned from Saudi clients, stating that “[t]hey buy apartments from me.
 They spend $40 million, $50 million….
 I like them very much!”
 In the 1990s, when President Trump was in financial distress, a Saudi prince bought both a stake in Trump’s Plaza Hotel and purchased his superyacht.
 In June 2001, the Saudi government purchased the 45th floor of Trump World Tower for $4.5 million.
-Although President Trump has recently asserted (via Tweet) that he has no current financial interests in Saudi Arabia, many observers are skeptical of this claim, which cannot currently be verified.
+Although President Trump has asserted (via Tweet) that he has no current financial interests in Saudi Arabia, many observers are skeptical of this claim, which cannot currently be verified.
 Concerns about President Trump’s possible business and financial ties to the Saudis have been amplified due to his tepid response to the murder of Washington Post columnist and U.S. resident Jamal Khashoggi in the Saudi Consulate in Turkey, apparently by Saudi intelligence officers, in October 2018.

 - Trump Development Projects Abroad: The Trump Organization has numerous hotel, resort, and other projects in a wide range of countries, and the profitability of these projects are often affected by local government policy.
 (Some of these projects appear to be new or increased in scope, despite a public assertion by President Trump’s attorney that “[n]o new foreign deals will be made whatsoever during the duration of President Trump’s presidency.”)
 There is therefore a concern that these governments’ legal and regulatory treatment of Trump-affiliated projects may be influenced by a desire to curry favor with the Trump Organization, or that such favorable treatment (or the implicit threat of unfavorable treatment) might influence U.S. policy toward these countries.
 Some examples of this concern include:

 - Indonesia: The Trump Organization is currently developing a luxury resort on the Indonesian island of Bali.
 The Bali local government provided public land for the project, granted numerous licenses and permits, and is planning to build (at government expense) a toll road extension that will substantially shorten the drive from the airport to the Trump resort—a decision that has raised concerns that the government may be deliberately undertaking an infrastructure project to curry favor with the U.S. president.
 The Trump Organization is also hoping to build a theme park next door to the planned resort.
 Its Indonesian partner, the MNC Group, said on May 15, 2018, that it had struck a deal with a Chinese state-owned construction company, Metallurgical Corporation of China, to build the park.
 The theme park will be funded in part by a $500 million Chinese government loan.
 That Chinese loan in particular attracted widespread concern, because shortly after the deal was announced, President Trump indicated his intention to reverse U.S. sanctions against Chinese technology company ZTE, which had systematically violated rules against re-exporting US-made high technology components to sanctioned regimes, such as Iran and North Korea.
 More than 60 House Democrats are calling for an ethics investigation over the “extremely short time frame” between the Chinese loan to build the theme park and the president’s decision to lift sanctions on ZTE, and some commentators have characterized the sequence of events as evidence of straightforward quid pro quo bribery.
 In early June 2018, the Trump administration reached an agreement with ZTE according to which the U.S. would lift sanctions, and in return ZTE would pay a $1 billion fine, replace its board and senior management, and allow a compliance team selected by the U.S. to be embedded within the firm.
 Many commentators, however, continued to object, arguing that this deal let the company off far too lightly, and that the likely explanation for the deal was that it would benefit the Trump family’s business interests by currying favor with China.
-In July, the U.S. Congress backed away from a seven-year ban on ZTE buying inputs in the United States under heavy pressure from the administration.
+In July 2018, the U.S. Congress backed away from a seven-year ban on ZTE buying inputs in the United States under heavy pressure from the administration, which continues to mull a range of policy options toward ZTE (see here and here).

 - India: In February 2018, Donald Trump Jr. made a week-long visit to India to sell the Trump Organization’s luxury high-rise condos.
 India is the largest market for the Trump Organization, with five projects including residential towers in Pune, Mumbai, Gurgaon, and Kolkata.
 During this trip, promotions stated: “Book your Trump Towers’ residence before Feb.
 22 and join Mr. Donald Trump Jr. for a ‘conversation and dinner’.”
 Fifteen million dollars worth of real estate in the towers in Gurgaon was sold on the day that this offer appeared in the newspapers.
 In addition, the Trump Organization has partnered with individuals with close ties to corrupt Indian politicians as well as with one politician personally.
 On February 23, Trump Jr. also spoke at a business-leaders’ summit in New Delhi.
 Although he asserted that he was speaking as a businessman, not a representative of his father’s administration, others who attended the summit did not understand his remarks that way.
 According to V. Sunil, a managing director of a company that builds malls and cinema complexes, “[t]hough he claims that it’s not an official speech, we take it as an official statement….
 He speaks to his father more than anyone here.”
 (Secret Service protection for Trump Jr.’s February trip cost taxpayers $97,805.)